 As life often does, events took him down other avenues.
 However, after many years and various jobs, he realized that there was a deep void in his life.
 After some heavy self reflection, he had to admit it was painting.
-Thus, he picked up his brushes again and is still primarily considered a serious and 'ever learning' portrait painter with a completely different perspective on life.
-His paintings are not a highbrowed event, but an ongoing application of techniques observed from old and current masters and an evolution of his own craft using the finest oil paints and materials.
-He paints exclusively in oils made with walnut oil which have been preferred by artists for centuries.
-To him, an effective painting is largely mastering the craft of painting by applying the best and right amount of color while achieving a visual stimulating composition.
+Thus, he picked up his brushes again with a completely different perspective on life.
+His paintings are not a highbrowed event, but an ongoing application of techniques observed from old and current masters and an evolution of his own craft.
+To him, an effective painting is largely mastering the craft of painting, while achieving a visual stimulating composition.

 Another portraitist correctly said: “Painting a portrait is not just painting a picture, it is the celebration of the person”.
 Thus, what he likes to set forth is an insight of the model's personality, a particular moment of mood, an expression or a special event in that individual's life.
 Furthermore, the objective is also to create an 'insight' that uplifts the observer.
 We all need more of these 'uplifting' moments.
 We need the arts to remind us how good life can be.

-Ralph likes to point out that for him working through the whole process of a painting still can bring much contentment, but admitting that with each painting there can still be frustrations as well, as he tries to set the bar high for himself, so that each painting is a stretch with the objective that his current work is better that the last one.
+Ralph likes to point out that for him working through the whole process of a painting still can bring much contentment, while admitting that with each painting there can still be frustrations, as he tries to set the bar high for himself, so that each current painting is a stretch with the goal that his current work is better that the last one.